 On 21 June, the Palestinian Cabinet announced its decision to hold technical, municipal elections on 8 October.
-Harmas welcomed the decision and announced its agreement to participate and to allow elections to take place in Gaza.
-On 8 September, however, the Palestinian Hgh Court ordered the suspension of all preparations for the poll while deliberations continue on a petition to cancel the elections.
+Hamas welcomed the decision and announced its agreement to participate and to allow elections to take place in Gaza.On 8 September, however, the Palestinian High Court ordered the suspension of all preparations for the poll while deliberations continue on a petition to cancel the elections.
 With the participation of all major Palestinian factions, except Islamic Jihad, and with polls organized throughout the West Bank and Gaza - the first since the 2006 Presidential elections - the local elections could provide a boost to healing Palestinian divisions, critical for establishing a negotiated two-state solution.
 To ensure that the elections take place in the most conducive environment, all sides must refrain from intimidation and violence.
-The CECs call for observers from international organisations and governments should be supported and facilitated.
+The CEC's call for observers from international organisations and governments should be supported and facilitated.

 The preparations for the NPA have also progressed, in accordance with plans described in the last AHLC report.
-Following an extensive consultation process, ten policy priorities have been identified and endorsed by the Palestinian Cabinet in June 2016 implementation in the next six years (2017 - 2022).
-The NPA sets out strategic priorities and policy interventions and will be operationalized through sector strategies, currently being developed by line Mnistries and slated for completion before the end of the year.
-To this end, the Mnistry of Local Government has prepared a draft strategic framework, translating the priorities of the NPA into a national framework on local economic development; it is also restructuring Local Government Units to strengthen administrative, technical, financial, and human capabilities through amalgamation and the introduction of a new approach to regionalization in the country's local government via the strengthen administrative, technical, financial, and human capabilities through amalgamation and the introduction of a new ap
+Following an extensive consultation process, ten policy priorities have been identified and endorsed by the Palestinian Cabinet in June 2016 for implementation in the next six years (2017 - 2022).
+The NPA sets out strategic priorities and policy interventions and will be operationalized through sector strategies, currently being developed by line Ministries and slated for completion before the end of the year.
+To this end, the Ministry of Local Government has prepared a draft strategic framework, translating the priorities of the NPA into a national framework on local economic development; it is also restructuring Local Government Units to strengthen administrative, technical, financial, and human capabilities through amalgamation and the introduction of a new approach to regionalization in the country's local governance system.